 However, when plants are continuously watered from the bottom, salts tend to collect on the surface of the soil.
 Flush with clean water from the top about once a month to remove a plant damaging salt accumulation.

-Use a water-soluble fertilizer that is labeled for blooming plants (Use one half the suggested dosage).
+Use a water-soluble fertilizer that is labeled for blooming plants (Use one fourth (1/4) the suggested dosage).
 Fertilize according to the package directions during the active growing season (spring, summer and fall).
 Omit fertilizer in the winter months, for sure!

 Key Conditions for Growing African Violets